Here are the restrictions on transgender people that are moving forward in US statehouses

 FLORIDA'S RESTRICTIONS

+Attorneys for the parents of three transgender children appeared before a federal judge in Florida on Friday, seeking to block the ban on gender-affirming care for minors that Republican Gov. Ron DeSantis approved this week.

-DeSantis on Wednesday signed bills that ban gender affirming care for minors, restrict pronoun use in schools and force people to use the bathroom corresponding with their sex assigned at birth in some cases.
+Along with the treatment ban, DeSantis on Wednesday also signed bills that restrict pronoun use in schools and force people to use the bathroom corresponding with their sex assigned at birth in some cases.

 DeSantis also signed new restrictions on drag shows that would allow the state to revoke the food and beverage licenses of businesses that admit children to adult performances.
 The DeSantis administration has moved to pull the liquor licenses of businesses that held drag shows, alleging children were present during lewd displays.

-The rules on gender affirming care also ban the use of state money for the care and place new restrictions on adults seeking treatment.
-They take effect immediately, along with the drag show restrictions.
+The rules on gender-affirming care also ban the use of state money for the care and place new restrictions on adults seeking treatment.
+They took effect Wednesday, along with the drag show restrictions.
 The bathroom and pronoun restrictions take effect July 1.

-DeSantis has been an outspoken advocate for such restrictions, and championed a Florida law that restricts the teaching of sexual orientation and gender identity in public schools.
+DeSantis has advocated for such restrictions, and championed a Florida law that restricts the teaching of sexual orientation and gender identity in public schools.
 Florida has expanded that prohibition, which critics have dubbed the “Don't Say Gay” law, to all grades.

 WHERE BANS STAND NATIONALLY